nelmio/NelmioApiDocBundle/Resources/doc/index.md

     }
 ```

-And configure the path to your file in your config.yml
+And configure the path to the file in your config.yml

 ```yaml
 # app/config/config.yml